 Attributes: Attributes are the qualities of essence.

-Regarding the definitions they give for substance and person, in reality we find it difficult to get any exactness from them on definitions of the terms used, for the definitions themselves are not clear so as to distinguish one from the other.
-It seems that the trinitarian philosophies change the meaning slightly depending on the context, so as to make their philosophy fit the context.
+Regarding the definitions they give for substance and person, the definitions appear to be often adapted to context.
+It seems that the trinitarian philosophies change the meaning depending on the context, so as to make their philosophy fit the context.
 Thus, according to many of them, hypostasis in Hebrews 1:3 does not mean "person", but it means "substance"; thus, in Athanasian style, they will present whatever word they wish with whatever meaning they wish to give it in order to have the word fit the added-on trinitarian dogma.
+In other words, the imagined and assume trinity is fact, and since it is fact we should define words as needed to conform to that fact (although the fact is actually imagined and assumed).

-While in fact in common usage each person is a being with his own individual essence -- substance, sentient being, the trinitarians have come up with a completely new definition of being, using terms such as substance and essence in a somewhat mystical manner that only apply to their idea of a triune Godhead.
+While in fact in common usage each person is a being with his own individual essence -- substance, sentient being, the trinitarians have come up with a very slanted definition of being, using terms such as substance and essence in a somewhat mystical manner that only apply to their idea of a triune Godhead.
 There is a word used in the Bible that can be translated "substance" -- ousia (Strong's #5607), but it is not used in the Bible in any way like the trinitarians use it.
 It only appears twice: Luke 15:12,13 (the KJV translates it as "goods" and "substance").
-It is true that all human beings share in having the same substance of being human flesh; this does not make them all one being, however, as each person is a separate human being.
-Likewise, we can say that Jesus shares with the father in being of the spirit substance; this does not make him the same being as his Father.
+It is true that all human beings share in having the same substance of being human flesh; this does not make them all one being, however, as each person is a separate human in his being.
+Likewise, we can say that Jesus and the angels share with the father in being of spirit substance; this does not make him the same being as his Father, nor equal in glory to the Father.

 In regard to God, they often state that essence means something like "everything that God is".
 This is the thought behind the translation of John 1:1 in the New English Bible: "what God was, the Word was".
-Vaguely, they give to the term "divine nature" something beyond its usage in the Bible, as to denote uncreated, omnipotent, ominiscient, eternal (past and future), etc.
+Vaguely, they give to the term "divine nature" something beyond any usage in the Bible, so as to make it denote uncreated, omnipotent, ominiscient, eternal (past and future), etc.

 However in actual application, they run into trouble with this, for God is the father of Jesus; thus using the idea that Jesus is all that God is, then Jesus must be the Father of Jesus, etc. This, of course, is not what trinitarians believe (although in some vague way modalists do believe that Jesus is his own Father).